The Biggest Female Icon Every Year Since You Were Born

 The early '50s belonged to Brigitte Bardot.
 In 1952, she starred in the French film Manina, the Girl in the Bikini at just 17 years old, and in 1953, she made her debut at the Cannes Film Festival in a two-piece swimsuit, which was considered quite scandalous at the time.

 For more celebrity trivia sent right to your inbox, sign up for our daily newsletter.

 The 1954 spot belongs to actor and fashion icon Ava Gardner.
 It was in that year that she starred in The Barefoot Contessa alongside Bogart, following her first Academy Award nomination for her work in Mogambo.

 1955: Marilyn Monroe

 Does Marilyn Monroe's idol status really need any explanation?
-We're calling her out here for her role in 1955's The Seven Year Itch, but the model, actress, and singer certainly made an impact all throughout the '50s and beyond!
+We're calling her out here for her role in 1955's The Seven Year Itch, but the model, actor, and singer certainly made an impact all throughout the '50s and beyond.

 1956: Grace Kelly